-Innovative products like DarkPoint, and DarkPoint Predictive Analytic Sensor have emerged from CyberPoint Labs.
-Its breakthrough work includes an innovative method of quantifying cyber value-at-risk, an essential element of rigorous risk management.
-CyberPoint Labs' disciplined research program will continue to pioneer new technologies and deliver a deeper understanding of the cyber domain.
+Innovative products like DarkPoint and CyVaR have emerged from CyberPoint Labs.
+Our disciplined research program will continue to pioneer new technologies and deliver a deeper understanding of the cyber domain.

 The research efforts of CyberPoint Labs have led to the development of a number of new products and technologies offered by CyberPoint.

-DarkPoint: an easy-to-use automated malware analysis and reverse engineering framework employing advanced machine learning algorithms and expert systems to simplify and accelerate malware detection, analysis, and remediation.
+DarkPoint: a malicious digital artifact identification and analysis tool.
+It employs advanced machine learning algorithms and expert systems to simplify and accelerate malicious digital artifact (file, program, document, image, link, script, etc.) detection, analysis, and remediation.

 libpgm is a Python library that provides tools for modeling large systems with Bayesian networks.
 Using these tools allows for efficient statistical analysis on large data sets using Bayesian Networks.